Incheon: Air

 Incheon International Airport is South Korea's primary international airport and a regional air hub.
 In 2015, it was the world's 22nd busiest airport by passenger traffic, with 49,412,750 passengers.

 There were a total of 305,446 flights (300,634 international, 4,812 domestic) to and from Incheon International Airport in 2015, an average of 837 flights (824 international, 13 domestic) daily.
 Korea's two main carriers, Korean Air and Asiana Airlines, serviced 50.9% of flights, while low-cost and foreign carriers serviced the remaining 49.1% of flights.
 The airport is experiencing a rapid increase in passengers, and the opening of Terminal 2 in December 2017 spurred additional traffic.

 The airport was also featured in the Korean drama series, Air City.

-Incheon International Airport ranked "5th in the world" among international airports in late 2018.
+In 2018, Incheon International Airport handled 67.68 million international passengers, ranking fifth in the world by international passenger traffic—up two places from seventh in 2017, after overtaking Paris Charles de Gaulle and Singapore Changi.

 Sea

 Incheon's sea port is the second largest port in Korea after Busan Port.

 The International Passenger Terminal located at the port offers ferries to five cities in China: Dalian, Qingdao, Tianjin, Dandong, and Weihai.
 There are also ferries to Incheon's outlying islands as well as Baengnyeongdo inside of the Northern Limit Line.